-With the advancement of the European policy framework on Artificial Intelligence and the subsequent proposal of the regulation called "Artificial Intelligence (AI) Act" [8], the European Commission drafted a standardization request (SR) to the European Standardization Organizations, namely ETSI, CEN and CENELEC, in support of safe and trustworthy artificial intelligence.
+With the advancement on European policy framework on Artificial Intelligence and the subsequent proposal of the regulation called "Artificial Intelligence Act" [5], the European Commission drive a first draft of a standardization request (SR) to the European Standardization Organizations, namely ETSI, CEN and CENELEC, in support of safe and trustworthy artificial intelligence.

-In June 2022, ETSI launched the Operational Co-ordination Group on Artificial Intelligence (OCG AI), which coordinates comments on the standardization request while the resulting technical work is performed in the appropriate technical committees.
-The AI Act, which was adopted by the European Parliament and Council and entered into force on 1 August 2024, aims to foster responsible artificial intelligence development and deployment in the EU.
-The ETSI OCG AI-related continues to support the development of harmonised standards and the adoption of standardized measures and technologies in the Reference Architecture implementation.
+In June 2022 ETSI launched the Operational Co-ordination Group on Artificial Intelligence (OCG AI), who will coordinate the comments on the standardization request while the resulting technical work will be performed in the appropriate technical committees.
+Despite the AI Act is not yet adopted by the European Parliament and Council, the ETSI OCG AI related work should be followed in order to support the development of harmonized standards, and as well to ensure the adoption of standardized measure and technologies in the Reference Architecture implementation.

-The Smart Data Models initiative is another example of FIWARE's approach to standardization [41].
-It provides a library of data models described in JSON/JSON-LD format, compatible with the NGSIv2/NGSI-LD APIs, or useful for defining other RESTful interfaces for accessing Digital Twin data.
-This initiative, joined by several organizations like TM Forum, OASC, or IUDX, fully supports interoperability purposes.
+The Smart Data Models initiative is a second proof of FIWARE approach to standardization [6].
+It provides a library of Data Models described in JSON/JSON-LD format which are compatible respectively with the NGSIv2/NGSI-LD APIs or would be useful for defining other RESTful interfaces for accessing Digital Twin data.
+This further initiative, joined by several organizations like TM Forum, OASC or IUDX, fully supports interoperability purposes.